Description

 - EN 13163:2012+A1:2015: the harmonised European standard for factory-made expanded polystyrene in buildings, covering declared thermal conductivity, dimensional tolerances, mechanical strength, and water absorption.

-- Reaction to Fire — Euroclass E: typically suitable for use within EWI systems on residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.
+- Reaction to Fire — Euroclass E: typically suitable within EWI systems on residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.

-- Wind-Load Design Under BS EN 1991-1-4: the 6 to 8 fixings per m² baseline density is set by the project wind-load calculation, with higher densities applied at corner and edge zones in exposed locations under current UK practice.
+- Wind-load design under BS EN 1991-1-4: the 6 to 8 fixings per m² baseline density is set by the project wind-load calculation, with higher densities applied at corner and edge zones in exposed locations under current UK practice.

 Is EPS Grafit 50 mm Right for Your Project?